lmilius/vscode-settings/README.md

 These settings are from my personal preference when switching from pycharm.

-I have installed the following VSCode Extentions, which can be very useful for Cloudformation templates:
+I have installed the following VSCode Extentions, some of which can be very useful for Cloudformation templates:

 1. Indenticator
 1. indent-rainbow